falcony-io/sqlalchemy-searchable/docs/index.rst

 =====================

 SQLAlchemy-Searchable provides FullText search capabilities for SQLAlchemy models.
-Currently only supports PostgreSQL.
+Currently it only supports PostgreSQL.

 QuickStart